TaahaNadeem/cybersecurity-portfolio/README.md

 # Taaha Nadeem – Cybersecurity & Data Analysis Portfolio

-Cybersecurity and Python projects built while preparing for 2026 Degree Apprenticeships — focused on practical learning, problem-solving, and real-world security skills.
+I’m currently building projects in cybersecurity, data analysis, and Python automation while preparing for 2026 Degree Apprenticeships.

-This portfolio shows the Python and cybersecurity projects I’ve worked on — from small coding tasks to hands-on labs and certifications.
+My goal is to develop strong hands-on technical skills, understand how systems work under the hood, and use data and technology to solve real problems.

-I built this to show the skills and experience I’m developing while preparing for **Cybersecurity Degree Apprenticeships starting in 2026.**
+This portfolio includes the Python, data, and cybersecurity projects I’ve built, along with labs, certifications, and learning progress.

 ---